All Products

 Table resources

-Table resources reference an existing MaxCompute table (and optionally a partition) as a resource.
+Table resources reference an existing MaxCompute table, and optionally a specific partition.

 Create a table resource